Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-07-08-Command_Line_Arguments_Of_Python.md

 print (args.echo)
 ```

-With the above lines, if you type in on shell. you will get the result as follows:
+With the above lines, if you type in some arguments on the shell. you will get the result as follows:

 ```bash
 # hyunyoung2 @ hyunyoung2-desktop in ~ [16:45:56] C:1